And I Love Her: Stereo Mix

 A stereo mix of "And I Love Her" was made on Monday 22 June immediately after Mono Remix 2.
 As with Mono Remix 2, McCartney's vocal is double-tracked throughout, except for the first two lines of the third verse.

 This mix was released on the UK stereo version of A Hard Day's Night on Friday 10 July 1964.

 This mix was also used on the stereo version of the Capitol album Something New, released on Monday 20 July 1964.

-It can currently be found on the A Hard Day's Night CD, and as part of the Capitol Albums Volume 1 box set.
+It can currently be found on the A Hard Day's Night CD, and as part of The Capitol Albums, Volume 1 box set.

 Extended Stereo Mix

-The German version of Something New contained an edited version of the 22 June stereo mix, repeating the closing guitar riff five times instead of three.
+The German version of Something New contained an edited version of the 22 June stereo mix, repeating the closing guitar riff six times instead of four.
 This version also appeared on the American Rarities album in 1980.
 It is not known when this edit was made.
 It has not yet been released on CD.